3.4 Million Homeowners Skip Payments. But Many Are Scared, Say Congress Needs To Act

 And the CEO of the Mr. Cooper company, Jay Bray, tells NPR in a statement that he thinks making that the default option is a good idea too.

 But so far, that hasn't happened.
-At NPR's suggestion, Jasmine Esposito-Gullo called back Freedom Mortgage and says this time she was told something very different — that it was possible the couple could put the missed payments on the back end of their loan.
-But her husband Frank is worried.
+At NPR's suggestion, Jasmine Esposito-Gullo called back Freedom Mortgage, and she says this time she was told something very different — that it was possible that the couple could put the missed payments on the back end of their loan.
+But her husband, Frank Gullo, is worried.

-"That means nothing, because I was told one thing by Freedom Mortgage, and then five days later the person said they don't know what I'm talking about," he says.
+"That means nothing, because I was told one thing by Freedom Mortgage and then five days later the person said they don't know what I'm talking about," he says.
 "Who's to say they can't flounder on us again?
-We have nothing in writing and then we just get a bill for fourteen thousand?"
+We have nothing in writing, and then we just get a bill for fourteen thousand?"

 "Everything is in their hands," he says, "so I'm nervous."